This year will mark the 150th Anniversary of the marriage of my great grandparents, Thomas “Tom” Hill and Isabella Quinn.

 Tom Hill and Edward Ryan, natives of Kings County in Ireland, had arrived in Australia a little over five years earlier on the 2nd August 1862 on the Erin-go-Bragh.
 The “Erin” was well known for its long and troubled voyage to Australia.
 Fifty souls were lost on that voyage and both the ship and its passengers were in a very bad state by the time the “Erin” staggered into Moreton Bay 200 days after it had sailed from Ireland.
 Tom and Edward, who I presume were friends or even possibly relatives ‘back home’, travelled to the Darling Downs together, and in 1863, they both purchased land at Drayton.

-Isabella and Rose Quinn, arrived in Australia on the Earl Russell in 1866, along with their sisters Ellen and Margaret.
+Isabella and Rose Quinn, arrived in Australia on the Earl Russell in 1866, along with their sister Ellen who later married John Joyce.
 Records show that they were sponsored by their brother Robert Quin, who had already settled at Spring Creek near Drayton.
 Given the close proximity of Spring Creek to the property owned by Tom Hill and Edward Ryan, and the fact that they were all Irish Catholic ‘boys’, new to this country – I like to imagine that they were good friends or at the very least acquaintances, and that is how it came about that two of Robert’s sisters married Robert’s friends.

 Tom and Isabella settled at Drayton and built the family home on the the corner of Ball and Gipps Streets.
 The family home was called “Ballymena” after Isabella’s home town of “Ballymenagh” in county Tyrone.
 Together, they had two sons and three daughters.
 Their first born son died in infancy, and their other son Thomas Robert grew to become my grandfather.
 None of the girls ever married.